 What is the most important thing to remember when attempting this procedure?
 Please indicate the steps (e.g., 2.4., 2.5.) in the Protocol section this advice correlates to.

-: ()
+Christiane Wenzel: (steps 2 and 3) The use of clean equipment, solvents, AFM cantilever chips and repeated rinsing is important to reach a high level of cleanliness which has to be confirmed via control experiments as stated here.

 Following this procedure, what other methods can be performed?
 What questions would these additional methods answer?

-:
+Bizan N. Balzer: A functionalized AFM cantilever tip can be used to quantify the force response of single molecules in a liquid environment and with external stimuli.

 After its development, did this technique pave the way for researchers to explore new questions within a specific scientific field?
 If so, how?

-:
+Bizan N. Balzer: The presented protocols and procedures pave the way for a better understanding of stimuli-responsive polymer systems.
+The results can be directly compared to molecular dynamics simulations.

 Thank you for addressing our questions.
 We will incorporate your answers and suggestions, and send you the final script before your filming day.
 You will also receive detailed preparation instructions in the email accompanying the final script.